langdoc/fennougrica/DOCUMENTATION.md

 ## Workflow

 The files have been downloaded as ZIP packages from Fenno-Ugrica collection.
 They've been unzipped and set to the wanted locations.
-The XML files have been pretty printed with following command:
+The XML files have been pretty printed with following command (please notice that when downloading from Revizor the files don't have encoding declared, adding it in this point is maybe a good idea):

-    find . -name "*.xml" -type f -exec xmllint --output '{}' --format '{}' \;
+    find . -name "*.xml" -type f -exec xmllint --output '{}' --format '{}' --encode UTF-8 \;

 In some point one could add more automatization to pretty printing and XML validity checking.